AgileData Way of Working

 - provide a shared language for specific problems and potential solutions.

-We have taken the approaches and patterns we have adopted or crafted with our customers over the last 10 years and are articulating them using a book pattern.
+We have taken the patterns we have adopted or crafted with our customers over the last 10 years and are articulating them using a book pattern.

 We are taking an agile approach to writing the book content and so are publishing the content early and as we develop it.
 You should expect the content structure to constantly change over time.